 - Risk and Compliance Management – Use asset information as a foundation for analyzing risks, managing compliance, and identifying unapproved software.

-SolarWinds Service Desk reviews and ratings
+SolarWinds Service Desk ratings

 As of October 2025, SolarWinds Service Desk maintains the following ratings across software review platforms: